cseanburns/personal_knowledge_mgmt/README.md

 # Personal Knowledge Management Handbook

 This repository serves as a handbook on personal knowledge management.
+It was last updated during the summer of 2022 and will next be updated during the summer of 2023.

 The book is at:

 https://cseanburns.github.io/personal_knowledge_mgmt